Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-team-restaurant-c/docs/DESIGN.md

 #### Features:
+- Basic reservation handling supported (date/time, table ID, customer info), but no real-time booking conflict detection is included in this phase.
 - (Out of Scope) GUI reservation interface (e.g., 50x50 grid floor plan) has been deferred for future development.
-- Table layouts pulled from CSV files
+- (Out of Scope) Table layouts pulled from CSV files
-- Each location has its own plan
-- Basic reservation handling supported (date/time, table ID, customer info), but no real-time booking conflict detection is included in this phase.

 ---